n4ze3m/formshet/docs/README.md

 - [ ] Webhooks
 - [ ] Team management (create teams and share forms with team members)
 - [ ] API response customization (customize the response of the API)

+## Important

+This project is not affiliated with Google in any way.
+Google Sheets is a trademark of Google LLC.

 ## Community